ojwb/survex/doc/datafile.rst

 Survex has a powerful system for naming stations.
 It uses a hierarchy of survey names, similar to the nested folders your computer stores files in.
-So point 6 in the entrance survey of Kaninchenhöhle (cave number 161) is referred to as: 161.entrance.6
+So point 6 in the entrance survey of Kaninchenhöhle (cave number 161) can just be referred to as station 6 in the context of that particular survey, but it has the fully qualified name: 161.entrance.6

 This seems a natural way to refer to station names.
 It also means that it is very easy to include more levels, for example if you want to plot all the caves